-See the article “Posterior Cruciate Ligament” for a more detailed explanation on the location of the ligament or see the photo below.
+See the article “Posterior Cruciate Ligament” for a more detailed explanation of the location of the ligament or see the photo below.

 The posterior cruciate ligament can tear if and when the shinbone is struck forcefully just below the knee.
 Another common way in which the PCL tears is when the knee is bent and a heavy object falls on top of the knee.
 These injuries are most common during:

 • Car Crashes.
-A dashboard injury occurs when the driver's or passenger's bent knee smashes against the dashboard, pushing in the shinbone backwards past the knee and causing the PCL to tear.
+A dashboard injury occurs when the driver's or passenger's bent knee smashes against the dashboard, pushing in the shinbone backward past the knee and causing the PCL to tears.

 • Contact sports.
 One of the most common causes of a PCL tear is athletics.
 Falling on the knee incorrectly while it is bent, or another athlete forcefully making contact to the knee may cause a tear in the PCL.
 Posterior cruciate ligament tears are especially common in Football, Soccer, Baseball, Basketball, and Skiing.

 For example, if a running-back accelerates forward through the line of scrimmage and is met immediately by a surging linebacker who puts his helmet straight into the running-backs knee, a Posterior ligament tear is likely.
 BraceAbility offers a selection of preventative and rehabilitative football knee braces which can help players prevent PCL injuries or recover from an existing ligament injury.

 The theme across all of these sports-related causes of PCL tears is that they involve a forceful shift of the tibia bone backward past the knee.